divyanshkatiyar/Calcupress/README.md

 ---

-Calcupress combines an elegant **Material You**-inspired interface with powerful **scientific calculations** and an **all-in-one unit converter**, delivering a fast, responsive, and user-friendly experience—all without external libraries.
+Calcupress combines an elegant **Material You**-inspired interface with powerful **scientific calculations** and an **all-in-one unit converter**, delivering a ⚡️ blazing-fast, lightweight, responsive, and user-friendly experience—all without external libraries.

 ---